xmtp/xmtp-dot-org/docs/client-sdk/javascript/tutorials/build-an-xmtp-hello-world-app.md

 ```

 :::important
-Because we are using Web3Modal, we are required to pass in a **<Project_ID>**
+Because we are using Web3Modal, we are required to pass in a `<YOUR_PROJECT_ID>` value.

 Head over to [WalletConnect Cloud](https://cloud.walletconnect.com/sign-in) to sign in or sign up.
 Create (or use an existing) project and copy its associated Project ID.
-You will need this in order to use Web3Modal v2.
+In your `App.tsx` code, replace both instances of `<YOUR_PROJECT_ID>` with this value.
+You will need this to use Web3Modal v2.
 :::

 Awesome!
 So we just added a Connect Wallet button to our app.